FFXIV-CombatReborn/.github/profile/README.md

 [Bossmod Reborn](https://github.com/FFXIV-CombatReborn/BossmodReborn)

 [![](https://raw.githubusercontent.com/FFXIV-CombatReborn/RebornAssets/main/IconAssets/BMR_Icon.png)](https://github.com/FFXIV-CombatReborn/BossmodReborn)
-- Fork of Bossmod, but with additional support for other fights.
-These fights will also end up in the main Bossmod repo.
+- Fork of Bossmod, but with additional support for additional fights.
 - Combat modules maintained and developed mainly by LTS, CarnifexOptimus, and Nostra, with the platform maintained and developed by veyn/agwil.
 - Support can be found on [Combat Reborn Discord](https://discord.gg/p54TZMPnC9).